TAKE YOUR HORSEMANSHIP

 TO NEW LEVELS

-Arnulf Koegler has lived in both Germany and Canada (as a dual citizen) over the years and has recently relocated back to Canada in 2019.
-He has competed in over 450 shows in Germany looking after his clientel some of whom have won Austrian (AWA) and German (EWU) championship titles.
+Arnulf Koegler has lived in both Germany and Canada over the years and has recently relocated back to Canada in 2019.
+He has competed or coached clients in over 500 horse shows in Canada, the United States, Austria and Germany some of whom have won National Austrian (AWA) and German (EWU) championship titles.

 For Arnulf the well being of the horse is first and foremost.
 He considers every horse as an individual.
 In consequence for Arnulf there is no universal concept to work with horses.
 One of his most important messages to us riders is that you have to feel where the horse is at based on it’s training level, psychological and physiological state.
 This may vary from day to day - same as it is for us humans, we have good days and better days.